faker-js/faker/docs/update.md

 We came to the determination that users unfamiliar with the whole Faker situation wouldn't know that the repository's sponsorship links aren't funding the continued development of the project.

-Faker is funded by an [Open Collective](https://opencollective.com/fakerjs), and so on January 12th, 2022, we contacted [Ben Nickolls](https://twitter.com/BenJam), the Executive Director at Open Collective.
+Faker’s financial support is held on behalf of the project by https://www.oscollective.org/ and managed on https://opencollective.com/fakerjs, and so on January 12th, 2022, we contacted https://twitter.com/BenJam, the Executive Director at Open Source Collective…

 During the conversation with Ben, he went over the terms and conditions of the Open Collective with me.

-Ben said that simply, "The funding is attached to the project, not the maintainer."
+Ben said that simply, "The funding is attached to the project, not the current maintainer."

 Unanimously, we agreed that we **wanted absolutely no ability to touch the existing funding** and created a cut-over plan with the support of Open Collective.